na50r/bertalign/README.md

-# Purpose of Fork
+# Fork
-I am considering using Bertalign for a large scale machine translation evaluation project which requires me to align sentences of 11 European languages, similarly as done in [this paper](https://aclanthology.org/2005.mtsummit-papers.11.pdf).
+I am considering using Bertalign for a large scale machine translation evaluation project which requires me to align sentences of 11 European languages, similar to  [this paper](https://aclanthology.org/2005.mtsummit-papers.11.pdf)

+In the paper the authors:
+1. Build Statistical Machine Translators
+2. Translate text from 11 European languages (110 translation directions)
+3. Evaluate translations, calling it the EuroMatrix (matrix of BLEU scores)

+I plan to do the 2nd and 3rd point and use Bertalign to deal with alignments.
 I adjusted parts of the code that did not work well for me, namely:
 * Replace `googletrans` with `langdetect` to avoid unused code
 * Allow users to provide language as an argument when performing alignment
+  * This avoids using `langdetect`and only matters for sentence splitting
-* Use `distiluse-base-multilingual-cased-v2` instead of `LaBSE` as for my project, I require it less languages to be supported.
-Ideally, this should be adjustable by the user as well though.
+* Use `distiluse-base-multilingual-cased-v2` instead of `LaBSE` as default
+* Make it possible to use the repo locally
+* Provide an easy way to use the repo on Google Colab
+* Allow users to use Bertalign for embeddings on Colab and then align locally
+*
+* Make it possible to switch encoder model on the fly.
 ## Installation locally:
 ```
 git clone https://github.com/na50r/bertalign